-Solar lentigo, also known as age spots, sun spots or liver spots, are a common form of hyperpigmentation.
+Solar lentigo, also known as age spots, sun spots or liver spots, is a common form of hyperpigmentation.
 They appear as small, flat and darkened areas that frequently appear on the face, hands and other parts of the body regularly exposed to the sun.

 They are very common in adults older than 50, but they can also occur earlier.
 Age spots may affect people of all skin types, but they're more common in adults with lighter skin.
 Unlike freckles, which are common in children and fade with no sun exposure, age spots don't fade.

 This pigmentation disorder is caused by an increased production of melanin, the natural pigment that gives our skin its color.
 Melanin acts as your skin’s natural sunscreen by protecting you from harmful UV rays, but excessive sun exposure increases the amount of melanin the skin produces.
 As the alternative name, sun spots suggests, these dark spots are most commonly triggered by over-exposure to the sun.

 Even though age spots are non-life threatening changes to the skin and do not cause pain, then can put affected individuals under emotional distress.
 On rare occasions, it can be difficult to differentiate between an irregular age spot and melanoma, a type of skin cancer.

 Scoring methods used to assess age spots and the ageing process of the skin